 The recoverable amount of a CGU used in the assessment of impairment is the greater of its value-in-use ("VIU") and its fair value less costs to sell ("FVLCTS").
 VIU is determined by estimating the present value of the future net cash flows from the continued use of the CGU, and is subject to the risks associated with estimating the value of reserves.
 FVLCTS refers to the amount obtainable from the sale of a CGU in an arm's length transaction between knowledgeable, willing parties, less costs of disposal.
-The criteria used in the estimation of this amount are discussed in note 4 to the financial statements.
+The criteria used in the estimation of this amount are discussed in note 4 to the audited annual financial statements for the years ended December 31, 2019 and December 31, 2018.